tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 problematic for design 4 where it interacts with the preceding issue.

-1236+: A client does not need to make changes to its own DMD that repeat changesthat another Magic Folder client had previously made.
+1236+: A client does not need to make changes to its own DMD that repeat changes that another Magic Folder client had previously made.
 This reduces write bandwidth and complexity.

 4---, 5--: There is the potential for client DMDs to get "out of sync"